draganjovanovich/copycat/README.md

 - **Terminal emulator**:
 You can use this mode when you are inside of the terminal and you want to access CB history directly inside of terminal window, without leaving terminal.
 - **GUI**:
-You can use this mode from wherever you are in the macos gui currently, for example you are in Chrome, just press key F1 ...
+You can use this mode from wherever you are in the macos gui currently, for example you are in Chrome, just Double press Left Alt key ...
 - **VIM**:
 You can use this mode from inside of VIM, with some help of additional vim plugin mentioned in the description below